Dodge WC series: -ton Carryall

 A carryall, the WC-53 was mechanically largely identical to the WC-54 ambulance, but its body was the 1939 civilian carryall, modified with the wide open military fenders and grate-like grille, square box engine housing, and heavy butch front bumper, like the other models.

 But the carryall had some comforts – not only a cabin heater (shared with the WC-54), but flexible seating for up to eight people, and all six side windows were wind-up opening.
 The seating consisted of a front 2-seat bench for the driver and a front center passenger, a folding front-right passenger seat to allow rear access, a two-seat second row bench, leaving access to the rear full width three-seat bench.
 Upholstery was often civilian grade naugahyde, fit for higher officers.
 Both the third and 2nd row bench-seats were removable, to increase rear luggage space as needed, their legs held in metal mountings, inset in the full length and width wooden floor.

-WC-53s were also fitted as radio trucks with a sideways bench on the left side, to seat the radio operator, and perhaps a commander and secretary.
+WC-53s were also fitted as radio trucks with a sideways bench on the left side, to seat the radio operator, and perhaps a commander and clerk.
 The right-side running-board came standard with a box for a 2nd battery, to provide enough voltage for radio equipment.

 The driver's side door has a mount to carry the spare wheel, but although the door was fully functional, it could not be opened while holding a wheel, so the driver would then have to enter from the passenger side.
 The rear end had a horizontally split tailgate.

 8,400 WC-53: Truck, 3/4 ton, 4×4 Dodge Carryall (G-502) were built.
 No carryalls came from the factory with a winch, though there was a field modification available.